 The rate of growth in smartphone purchases has been declining year-over-year.
 Why?
 As the smartphone market matures, new entrants to the space will slow down.
 Android phone shipments still eat up a huge chunk of the market share, followed by iPhones and other smartphones.

 But slow growth in smartphone shipments doesn’t mean people aren’t using them.
-In the U.S., adults are spending more time browsing their apps, web, and other digital media on their mobile phones compared to their laptop/desktop.
+In the U.S., adults are spending more time browsing their apps, web, and other digital media on their mobile phones compared to their laptop/desktop computers.

 The Power of Voice